cmdcolin/ammunition/README.md

 ## Nomination of Gorsuch

-Very conservative Supreme Justice nominee was appointed after banning filibuster https://www.washingtonpost.com/news/monkey-cage/wp/2017/04/10/neil-gorsuchs-confirmation-shattered-political-conventions-here-is-why/
+Very conservative Supreme Justice nominee was appointed after banning filibuster, an unprecedented and unfair move https://www.washingtonpost.com/news/monkey-cage/wp/2017/04/10/neil-gorsuchs-confirmation-shattered-political-conventions-here-is-why/

+## Implementing extreme vetting of immigrants

+Do you delightfully give up your personal phone and your login credentials to border patrol and customs agents?
+Well now you do.

+Trump still pursues policy of extreme vetting https://www.nytimes.com/2017/04/10/opinion/the-extreme-foolishness-in-extreme-vetting-proposals.html?smid=tw-nytopinion&smtyp=cur

+Note that a lighter-weight version of this appeared in Aug 2016 but handing over "keys" to your account is much more extreme http://www.computerworld.com/article/3110789/security/groups-oppose-us-plan-to-collect-social-media-info-from-visitors.html